 - Ganciclovir gel should be used with extreme caution in CHILDREN younger than 2 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using ganciclovir gel while you are pregnant.
-It is not known if ganciclovir gel is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 If you are or will be breast-feeding while you use ganciclovir gel, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of ganciclovir gel: